Couleslaw/Project-L/docs/UserDocs/index.md

 ## Taking New Puzzles

 First click the **Take Puzzle** button or click somewhere on the puzzle zone.
 Then click on the puzzle you want to take and either confirm the action, which will place it on your board, or click on a specific slot in your board to place it there.
 You can either take a specific puzzle, or the puzzle from the top of one of the decks, which will be a surprise for you.

+When you complete a puzzle, you will be rewarded some points and a new piece.
+The points are specified in the top-left corner of the puzzle and the piece in the top-right corner.

 ![Taking Puzzles](./images/TakePuzzle.gif)